 People tell me I shouldn't introduce myself with that story, cause it's weird or intimidating or whatever.
-But I think that's an important thing to know about me: I'm a writer, speaker, musician, and former pastor with a deep passion for racial justice.
-Some call me a 'theologian' to put all that in a neat little box.
+But I think that's an important thing to know about me: I'm a writer, speaker, and musician, deep passion for racial justice and social change.

-I've lectured at universities, worked with community organizers and activists, talked with renowned thought leaders on racial justice, and organized protests and actions myself--all in an effort to be a part of a movement for racial justice.
-And I read voraciously about social change.
+I've lectured at universities, worked with community organizers and activists, talked with renowned thought leaders on racial justice, and organized protests actions myself--all in an effort to be a part of a movement for racial justice.

 My journey has convinced me that we are not obligated to live in a world where people are systematically disadvantaged because of racial categories.
 It doesn't have to be this way because ordinary people--that's right, insurance salesmen and soccer moms and students and the like--have the power to change society and create history.

-If you want to make sure you never miss an article, please feel free to join my mailing list below.
+If you want to make sure you never miss an article or song, please feel free to join my mailing list below.

 Thanks for stopping by.